Few-Shot Object Detection: A Comprehensive Survey: Dual-Branch Meta Learning

 Li \etal~\cite{CME-cvpr2021} (CME) propose an adversarial training procedure for min-max-margin: Next to a loss for increasing the margin, the features of novel categories are disturbed to reduce the discriminative power of their support vectors and, thus, decrease the margin.
 To be precise, the most discriminative pixels are erased in an adversarial manner by backpropagating the gradient to the input support image.
 With this approach, CME~\cite{CME-cvpr2021} is capable to accurately detect more objects with fewer false positives.

 For the meta learning approach, the detector is supposed to detect objects in a query image $\ImQ$ that are of the same category $c$ as the object in the support image $\ImSc$.
 Due to this problem definition, meta leaning approaches tend to focus on separating foreground from background instead of distinguishing different categories, as noted by Zhang~\etal~\cite{SQMG-cpvr2021} (SQMG).
-This often leads to false positives, i.e. predicted bounding boxes, even though the query image $\ImQ$ does not contain any instance of the regarded category $c$.
+This often leads to false positives, i.e., predicted bounding boxes, even though the query image $\ImQ$ does not contain any instance of the regarded category $c$.
 However, it is equally important that the detector can distinguish different categories and identify which object categories are \emph{not} present in the query image.

-Therefore, in AttentionRPN~\cite{AttentionRPN-cvpr2020} a two-way contrastive training strategy is proposed.
-In addition to a positive support image $\ImSc$, a negative support image $I^{\mathcal{S}, n}$ is used from an object category $n \in \mathcal{C}\backslash \{ c \}$ that is not present in the query image $\ImQ$.
-This training strategy is adapted by DAnA~\cite{DAnA-tmm2021}.
+Therefore, in AttentionRPN~\cite{AttentionRPN-cvpr2020} a multi-relation detector as well as a two-way contrastive training strategy is proposed.
+The multi-relation detector incorporates global, local and patch-based relations between support features $\featS$ and query RoIs $\RoI$ in order to measure their similarity.
+The outputs of all three matching modules are summed to give the final matching score.
+Many others~\cite{CAReD-displays2022, FCT-cvpr2022, PNSD-accv2020, KFSOD-cvpr2022} adopt or build upon this multi-relation detector.
+The additionally proposed two-way contrastive training strategy is implemented as follows: In addition to a positive support image $\ImSc$, a negative support image $I^{\mathcal{S}, n}$ is used from an object category $n \in \mathcal{C}\backslash \{ c \}$ that is not present in the query image $\ImQ$.
+This two-way-contrastive training strategy is adapted by DAnA~\cite{DAnA-tmm2021} and, similarly, by CAReD~\cite{CAReD-displays2022}.
 Zhang~\etal~\cite{SQMG-cpvr2021} (SQMG) extend the contrastive loss with an adaptive margin~\cite{AdaptiveMargin-cvpr2020} in order to separate the different categories by a proper distance.
 The adaptive margin incorporates semantic similarity of the categories by word embeddings~\cite{WordEmbeddingGlove-emnlp2014}.

 A second problem highlighted by Zhang~\etal~\cite{SQMG-cpvr2021} (SQMG) is the extreme imbalance of many background proposals vs. few foreground proposals, which impedes distance metric learning.
 To combat the foreground-background imbalance, the authors use a focal loss~\cite{RetinaNet-iccv2017} which down-weights the easy background proposals and focuses on the hard negatives.